getporter/porter/docs/content/cli/bundles_uninstall.md

   -d, --driver string              Specify a driver to use.
 Allowed values: docker, debug (default "docker") -f, --file string                Path to the porter manifest file.
 Defaults to the bundle in the current directory.
 Optional unless a newer version of the bundle should be used to uninstall the bundle.
-      --force                      Force a fresh pull of the bundle --force-delete               Force delete all records associated with the installation, even if the uninstall action does not succeed
+      --force                      Force a fresh pull of the bundle --force-delete               UNSAFE.
+Delete all records associated with the installation, even if uninstall fails.
+This is intended for cleaning up test data and is not recommended for production environments.
   -h, --help                       help for uninstall
       --insecure-registry          Don't require TLS for the registry --param strings              Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.